sixfiveinc/fathom-analytics-conversions/README.txt

 == Description ==

-This plugin makes it easy to add conversions from WordPress forms into [Fathom Analytics](https://usefathom.com) with no code.
+This Fathom Analytics *partner plugin* makes it easy to enable WordPress forms and pages as [Fathom Analytics](https://usefathom.com) Events with *no code*.

-The official Fathom Analytics plugin makes it easy to place the tracking code on the page, it does not add the ability to create events/conversions easily.

-Fathom Analytics Conversions is the no code answer for WordPress and Fathom Analytics users.
-You need to technical knowledge to implement events.
+👉 Go to the official [Fathom Analytics plugin](https://wordpress.org/plugins/fathom-analytics/)

+= What does this companion plugin do? =

+Makes it easy to track user actions such as form submissions and landing page visits as events in your Fathom Analytics account.

+Best of all *no technical knowledge is required* to implement events on your site.

+= Key Features =

+* No code event tracking for marketers and website owners
+* Common form plugins supported
+* Make any page or post an Event
+* Synchronized event names between website and analytics

+= Watch the setup walkthrough =
 https://youtu.be/nyi7d1SMBeo

 = This is not an official Fathom plugin =
 This WordPress plugin "Fathom Conversions" is not part of, or associated with "Fathom Analytics" by Conva Ventures Inc.

-= Warning BETA API in use =
+= ⚠️ Warning BETA API in use =
 This plugin uses the Beta Fathom Analytics API, which is still in early access, and subject to changes in the future, this plugin could stop working without warning if updates occur.

-= Key Features =

-* Automated backend creation of events for your forms
-* Code added to the form on submit to add the conversion in Fathom Analytics
-* Events named by your form name
-* Automatic update of the event Name if you change your form name

 = Privacy Notices =